stakater/Playbook/stacks/release/jenkins/developer-documentation.md

 ### Dependencies

 Below are the dependencies of jenkins.
-PRs have been created for all these dependencies in public helms chart repository but we are waiting for the approval.
+PRs have been created for all these dependencies in public helms chart repository but we are waiting for the approval. `storage`, `secrets`, `rbac`, `configmap` are helper charts that are used in conjunction with Jenkins chart because jenkins does not provide support for addition storage, secret, rbac and configmap.
 We need to deploy these dependencies with jenkins.

 ```yaml